FreeTAKTeam/FreeTAKServer-User-Docs/docs/Installation/mechanism/Ansible/ZeroTouchInstall.md

 wget -qO - https://raw.githubusercontent.com/FreeTAKTeam/FreeTAKHub-Installation/main/scripts/easy_install.sh | sudo bash
 ```

-### Custom IP Address
+### Explicit IP Address

-By default, the `ZTI` guesses your IP address using `https://ifconfig.me/ip`.
+Implicitly, the `ZTI` guesses your IP address using `https://ifconfig.me/ip`.
-When installing on the devices not on the public internet it is unlikely that this is what you want.
+When installing on the devices not on the public internet
+it is unlikely that this is what you want.
 There are several ways to discover a candidate IP address, here are some.

+!!! warning
+    The IP address should be stable; on reboot you may get a different IP address.
+    You should take steps to ensure the IP address does not change without your knowledge.

 Wired, ethernet, RJ45, LAN
 ```bash